DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 5. **Generate User Guides, API Documentation, etc.:**

-    * Once the core application is developed, you can use specialized agents (or adapt existing ones) to generate further documentation:
+    * Once the core application is developed, I can use specialized agents (or adapt existing ones) to generate further documentation:

         * **User Guides:** An agent could take the PRD and implemented features to create user-facing documentation.